linrunner/tlp-doc/settings/bc-vendors.rst

    * - **Threshold configuration**
      - One battery only - `macsmc-battery` uses the `STOP_CHARGE_THRESH_BAT0` parameter
    * - **Start threshold values**
-     - | The hardware definitively selects the start threshold depending on the stop threshold:
+     - | The hardware enforces the start threshold depending on the stop threshold:
        | - stop=80 results in start=75
        | - stop=100 results in start=100
    * - **Stop threshold values**